gt-scheduler/website/README.md

 cd gt-scheduler
 ```

-This will create a new folder called `gt-scheduler` that will have the downloaded code in, and switches the current directory to that folder.
+This will create a new folder called `gt-scheduler` that will have the downloaded code, and switches the current directory to that folder.

 ### Installing Dependencies